chi-middleware/proxy/README.md

 import "github.com/chi-middleware/proxy"
 ```

-Use middleware with default options:
+Use middleware with default options (trusted from proxy `127.0.0.1` and trusts only last IP address provided in header):

 ```go
     r := chi.NewRouter()